CommonAccord/Cmacc-Org/Doc/GH/FutureCommerce/StandardLaw/IDFederation/Sec/Appendix_High-LevelUseCases_v0.md

+Model.Root=<a href="Doc/GH/FutureCommerce/StandardLaw/IDFederation/History/AttachH.pdf"> alt="Exhibit" style="width:304px;height:228px;"</a>

 ID Federation Use Cases Specification
-High-Level Technical Use Cases
+Ti=High-Level Technical Use Cases

-The High-Level Technical Use Cases below satisfy all of the business use cases outlined in Section 1.01 of this document as well as logical extensions of those business use cases which could exist, but were not described.
+1.sec=The High-Level Technical Use Cases below satisfy all of the business use cases outlined in Section 1.01 of this document as well as logical extensions of those business use cases which could exist, but were not described.

-Table 1 below provides an indexed cross-reference for each of those business use cases, listing the high-level technical use case that addresses each business use case, followed by Detailed Use Case analyses for each of the high-level use cases.
+2.sec=Table 1 below provides an indexed cross-reference for each of those business use cases, listing the high-level technical use case that addresses each business use case, followed by Detailed Use Case analyses for each of the high-level use cases.
 Table 1

-Business# Technical# Use Case Description Individual User 1 iv Direct Carrier Quote on Carrier Website IdP Agency Producer 2 iv Direct Carrier Inquiry/Endorsement on Carrier Website IdP Agency Producer 3 vi Carrier Inquiry/Endorsement from Agency Management System to Carrier Website IdP Agency Producer 4 vi Comparative Quote from Agency Management System to Comparative Rater IdP Agency Producer 5 vi Comparative Quote directly from Agency Management System IdP Agency Producer 6 vi Comparative Quote directly from Comparative Rater IdP Agency Producer 7 iv First Notice of Loss on Carrier Website IdP Agency Producer
+Table.0.sec=Business# Technical# Use Case Description Individual User

+Table.1.sec=1 iv Direct Carrier Quote on Carrier Website IdP Agency Producer

+Table.2.sec=2 iv Direct Carrier Inquiry/Endorsement on Carrier Website IdP Agency Producer

+Table.3.sec=3 vi Carrier Inquiry/Endorsement from Agency Management System to Carrier Website IdP Agency Producer

+Table.4.sec=4 vi Comparative Quote from Agency Management System to Comparative Rater IdP Agency Producer

+5 vi Comparative Quote directly from Agency Management System IdP Agency Producer 6 vi Comparative Quote directly from Comparative Rater IdP Agency Producer 7 iv First Notice of Loss on Carrier Website IdP Agency Producer